Wall Street drifts as it waits for a highly anticipated US-China meeting on trade

 Other travel-related companies, including Hilton and Airbnb, have reported a similar softening in travel demand to the U.S. in their recent earnings reports.

+Sweetgreen wilted by 17.9% after the salad seller reported a slightly larger loss for the latest quarter than analysts expected.
+The fast-casual restaurant chain also gave a forecast for revenue over the full year that fell just short of analysts' estimates.

-In stock markets abroad, indexes were higher in Europe after finishing mixed in Asia.
+In stock markets abroad, indexes rose modestly in Europe after finishing mixed in Asia.

 In the bond market, the yield on the 10-year Treasury edged down to 4.36% from 4.37% late Thursday.